 About Stoke Speaks Out

-Stoke Speaks Out is an initiative which was set up in 2004 to support children’s speech and language development in Stoke on Trent.
+Stoke Speaks Out is an initiative which was set up in 2004 to support children’s speech and language development.
+Originating in Stoke-on-Trent, the organisation now continues this mission across the whole of Staffordshire and Stoke-on-Trent and delivers training nationally.
 It involves everyone who links with children in some way including parents, practitioners and the wider community.

 Why was it set up?